 Dunham Hall sits within Dunham Massey Park.
 It is a Georgian Mansion built in 1616.
 The grounds of the Hall extend to 193 acres and is home to the famous Dunham Deer.
 The Hall has been owned by the National Trust since 1976 which looks after the 45 listed buildings on the land.
 The Hall was used as a military hospital during the war.

-The Head of Dunham Hall is Miss Taylor.
+The Head of Dunham Hall is Mrs Morris.
 Dunham Hall students can be identified by the light blue stripe in their tie.
 They are the reigning Key Stage 3 Cross Country Champions and the Hall actively raises money for the Help For Heroes Charity.
 The student body of Dunham is led by the Dunham Captains.
 They are Eloise Rylance and Jess Taylor from Year 13.
 Eloise is studying English Language, Religious Studies and History and Jess is studying Dance and BTEC Sport

 Hall Form Captains